suzyahyah/suzyahyah.github.io/_posts/2018-06-05-Linear-Algebra-for-ML.md

 * A 2-D greyscale image of $n$ height and $m$ width, where each element in the matrix is a pixel in the image.
 * Weights and derivatives (the Jacobian matrix) for the activation layer of a neural network.
 * $n$ Authors and $m$ objects in recommender systems.
+* An undirected graph of $n$ verticies, which can be modelled as a matrix with the $i, j$ entry containing the number of edges from vertex $i$ to vertex $j$.

 The matrix multiplication, or matrix product of two matrices $A^{n\times m}$ and $B^{m\times p}$ gives a third matrix $C^{n\times p}$.
 For each element in $C=AB$, we compute for $C_{i,j}$, the dot product between row $i$ of $A$ and column $j$ of $B$.
 This is graphically depicted below: ![Fig1](/assets/Matrix_multiplication_svg.png)*Image taken from Wikipedia-Matrix Multiplication*